nutanixdev/move_vms_from_pd_to_category/readme.rst

 -----

 - Clone repo to your local machine
-- Setup a virtual environment (stringly recommended):
+- Setup a virtual environment (strongly recommended):

    .. code-block:: python